Unboxed-Software/solana-course/content/anchor-frontend.md

 const provider = new AnchorProvider(connection, wallet, {})
 setProvider(provider)

-const programId = new PublicKey("PROGRAM_ADDRESS")
+const programId = new PublicKey("JPLockxtkngHkaQT5AuRYow3HyUv5qWzmhwsCPd653n")
 const program = new Program(idl as Idl, programId)
 ```

 ## Anchor `MethodsBuilder`

-Once the `Program` object is set up, we can use the Anchor `MethodsBuilder` to build transactions with instructions from our program.
-The `MethodsBuilder` uses the `IDL` to provide a simplified format for building transactions to invoke program instructions.
+Once the `Program` object is set up, you can use the Anchor Methods Builder to build instructions and transactions related to the program.
+The `MethodsBuilder` uses the IDL to provide a simplified format for building transactions that invoke program instructions.

 Note that the camel case naming convention is used when interacting with a program from the client, compared to the snake case naming convention used when the writing the program in rust.

 The basic `MethodsBuilder` format looks like this: